 This story was featured in our ELECTricity newsletter in February 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing email@example.com -- we'd love to share your story!

 The morning of Election Day is a busy time for every election administrator.
 As poll workers arrive at the polling place, set up equipment, and prepare to open the polls, questions inevitably surface.
 Coordinating poll workers and responding to their needs ends up pulling administrators in many different directions all at once.